 2. Visit the markets

-If you find yourself in Bourg St. Maurice, you should take advantage of the weekly markets where vendors line up along the main road selling everything from cheese to homemade trinkets.
+If you find yourself in Bourg-Saint-Maurice, you should take advantage of the weekly markets where vendors line up along the main road selling everything from cheese to homemade trinkets.

 If you are visiting in winter, Christmas markets light up the area with festive cheer.